kubeflow/training-operator/docs/proposals/2170-kubeflow-training-v2/README.md

 ### State Transition

 In this section, we're explaining the TrainJob state transition (`.status.conditions`).
-The basic TrainJob state machine is the below, but the TrainJob has actual Jobs state as well.
+The basic TrainJob state machine is the below.
-This means that If the TrainJob specifies the TrainingRuntime, the TrainJob has JobSet conditions as well, but actual Jobs states are added prefix like `JobSetCompleted`.

-Especially, if we specify the TrainingRuntime as a runtime, the TrainJob terminal condition (`Failed` or `Completed`) is decided based on the JobSet terminal state (`status.terminalState`) instead of computing from JobSet conditions.
+Especially, if we specify the TrainingRuntime or ClusterTrainingRuntime as a runtime, the TrainJob terminal condition (`Failed` or `Completed`) is decided based on the JobSet terminal state (`status.terminalState`) instead of computing from JobSet conditions.

 ```mermaid
 stateDiagram-v2